cityofaustin/vision-zero/etl/ems_person_match/README.md

 # EMS PCR to CRIS Person Matching ETL

-This ETL automatically matches Emergency Medical Services (EMS) Patient Care Records (PCRs) to CRIS person records for the same crash.
+This ETL matches EMS patient care records (PCRs) to CRIS person records in the Vision Zero Database.

-## Problem

-EMS and CRIS systems independently record information about the same crash victims.
-PCRs are linked to crashes but not to specific people within those crashes, making it difficult to track patient outcomes and injury patterns.

-## Solution

-The script uses hierarchical attribute matching to link records:
+The script uses hierarchical attribute matching to link records, and works like so:

 1. **Fetches** unmatched EMS PCRs that have a crash_pk but no person_id
 2. **Groups** PCRs by incident number